richardroy/cli-todo/README.md

   -  <deactivate:> used to mark a todo as the inactive item
   -  <help:>       used to print the usage guide

-complete / delete / activate / deactivate are all used by passing the id shown when calling get.
+*complete / delete / activate / deactivate are all used by passing the index shown when calling get*

 ![Example of complete and delete](./examples/cli-todo.gif)